-Like any machine that tries to analyze behavior of humans, they won’t 100% reflect the reaction your audience will have to your headline.
+Like any machine that tries to analyze human behaviour, they won’t 100% reflect the reaction your audience will have to your headline.
 These are computer programs that have limited vocabulary who have no idea what your target audience is interested in.

 So you should take the results with the pinch of salt, especially when your headline has ultra-specific industry terms that are most likely not a part of the headline analyzer’s vocabulary.

-However, there is evidence of statistically significant positive correlation between number of sessions and CoSchedule scores.
+However, there is evidence of the statistically significant positive correlation between the number of sessions and CoSchedule scores.

 Bottom line: Headline analyzers are great if you can’t decide what headline to choose and want a new perspective.
 But the final decision should be always yours, based on what your target audience needs.

 After I followed this process, I’ve decided to go with the headline that scored second, because the headlines that scored first and third – “How to come up with a perfect headline without actually trying” and “How to come up with better headlines in less time” – are in my opinion less specific.